Last Updated on

-Lemon is another one of those amazing essential oils that has several uses including being added to water to create DIY cleaning recipes or even being added to water to create a lemony fresh tasting drink.
+Lemon is another one of those amazing essential oils that have several uses including being added to water to create DIY cleaning recipes or even being added to water to create a lemony fresh-tasting drink.

 For me, inhaling a bit of lemon essential oil helped ease my unbearable nausea.
 Like the peppermint, I was able to keep it close and use the smell as I needed.

 I had never heard of Sea-Bands until I experiencing nausea during my second pregnancy, but they were truly a lifesaver.
 Sea-Bands are basically acupressure bracelets that put pressure on a specific pressure point on your wrist that is proven to help relieve nausea and vomiting.

 Many mamas love Sea-Bands because they are a completely natural and drug-free way to diminish morning sickness.
 They worked wonderfully for me and can be reused again and again.

 Eat Saltine Crackers or Toast Before Leaving Bed

 Every morning before getting out of bed or even sitting up in bed, I ate a few saltine crackers to help my stomach prepare for the day.
 It was amazing how much this simple routine helped prevent a ton of morning sickness and got some food in me.

 Preggie Pop Drops are a hard candy to suck on as you feel nauseated.
 They contain essential oils as well as plant botanicals that are proved to relieve nausea and vomiting.
 A container has 21 pieces of candy in four yummy flavors to help curb your nausea.

 I especially loved Preggie Pops flavors and how they eased my tummy.
 They were also very great for keeping in my purse just in case nausea decided to strike while I was out of the house.